lxjv/concorde/src/posts/yearend-2023.md

 For a long while, my website and Concorde, my blog were completely different but I decided to merge them to make updating them easier.

 This also gives me the chance to consolidate my digital presence into one domain so now everything is on laker.tech.
-[2]
+{% footnoteref "domain", "Everything apart from email... cause [ain't nobody got time for that](https://www.youtube.com/watch?v=6gLMSf4afzo)." %}^domain{% endfootnoteref %}

 concorde.blog now redirects to laker.tech, and I've made sure no links are broken, cause [Cool URI's don't change](https://www.w3.org/Provider/Style/URI).